Americans for Prosperity: Election-related activities

 In April 2014, AFP mailed voters in at least eight West Virginia counties material that may have led them to believe they were ineligible to vote in an upcoming primary election.
 The mailings, received just before the deadline to update voter registration, included registration cards and prepaid return envelopes addressed to county clerks, with a message cautioning voters that if they did not update their voter registration, they might lose their right to vote in the upcoming primary election.
 AFP's West Virginia director said the mailings were a non-partisan, get out the vote effort targeting unregistered voters.

 In September 2014, AFP was investigated by the state board of elections of North Carolina after the state Democratic Party filed a complaint regarding an AFP voter registration mailing labelled "official application form" containing inaccurate information including an incorrect filing deadline five days before the actual deadline.
 AFP stated the mistakes in the North Carolina mailings were "administrative errors."

 In 2017, AFP ran ads attacking Virginia Democratic candidate for governor Ralph Northam.

 In 2018, the New Hampshire attorney general's office began investigating the nonprofit status of AFP after a group of Republican representatives accused the conservative activist group of improperly wading into state elections.
 The investigation is ongoing.

 The organization said that it may support Democrats in the 2020 United States elections as part of a broader effort to adjust its strategy.

-In March 2023, the group said it was opposing a re-election of Trump as president, and was seeking an alternative to Kari Lake in her 2024 Senate run.
+In March 2023, the group said it was opposing Trump's reelection as president and was seeking an alternative to Kari Lake in her 2024 Senate run.

+The group supported Lily Wu's successful campaign for mayor of Wichita, Kansas, in the November 2023 election.
+Wu had completed an associate program at the Charles Koch Institute.

+On November 28, 2023, the group announced its support for Nikki Haley in her campaign for the Republican Party's nomination for president of the United States in the 2024 United States presidential election.

+On February 25, 2024, after she lost the primary in her home state, the group cut funding to Haley's campaign.